 Switzerland: A global hub in agricultural commodity trade

 Due to Switzerland’s supportive business climate, most notably a tailor-made tax regime, a lack of regulation of the commodity trading sector and a stable political setting, the country has become one of the most important trading hubs for commodities.
 Switzerland is currently home to over 500 companies active in commodity trading.
 These commodity traders top the list of companies with the highest turnover.
 According to Public Eye’s own estimation, of the 500 commodity traders, approximately 150 are either specialised in agricultural commodities or carry a mixed portfolio of energy, minerals and metals as well as soft commodities.
-Public Eye has investigated 16 of the most significant agricultural commodity traders and their presence here underpins Switzerland's pivotal role as a commodity trading hub, as can be seen in the table below.
+In 2019, Public Eye has investigated 16 of the most significant agricultural commodity traders and their presence here underpins Switzerland's pivotal role as a commodity trading hub.

 However, the mere presence of these companies says nothing about Switzerland’s actual market share in commodity trading.
 It is the very nature of transit trade that fosters the opacity of the sector and makes it difficult to pinpoint numbers: Most commodities are neither physically imported to nor exported from Switzerland, even though the deals are organised and orchestrated by parties in Switzerland.
 Thus, goods traded via Switzerland usually do not appear in trade statistics and are therefore difficult to track.